SAGES Disparities in Healthcare Grant

 - At the conclusion of the project, the investigator is required to submit a final update report to the Research Committee

-- An abstract must be submitted for the SAGES Scientific Session, which immediately follows the successful completion of the work
+- An abstract must be submitted for the SAGES Scientific Session which immediately follows the successful completion of the work

-- If the updates are not sent, SAGES may need to recover the monies awarded
+- If the updates are not sent, SAGES may need to recover the monies awarded.

 Since research facilities are factored into funding decisions by the Research and Career Development Committee, the primary investigator must inform the SAGES office if he or she leaves his or her institution during the course of completing this research.
-The SAGES Research Committee chair will work with the investigator to determine if the research funds will stay with the initial institution or move with the investigator.
+The SAGES Research and Career Development Committee chair will work with the investigator to determine if the research funds will stay with the initial institution or move with the investigator.
 SAGES reserves the right to make this final decision.

 SAGES Research Committee understands that studies may need modification during the execution phase.
 If a study design is modified, the primary investigator MUST notify the committee.
 The committee will then review the suggested changes and decide whether they will continue to fund the new study.